-The best way to conclude this list is to include another Godin classic, this time with a little tough love.
+Another Godin classic, this quote presents a little tough love.
 He's right about the state of the modern marketer – you have all the tools and resources you need to deliver awesome work consistently.

 The only way you can fall short of your goals is by holding yourself back.
 And holding yourself back is what likely brought you to this list.

 83. “If people believe they share values with a company, they will stay loyal to the brand.” – Howard Schultz

 84. “Give them quality.
 That’s the best kind of advertising.” – Milton Hershey

 85. “An idea can turn to magic or dust, depending on the talent that rubs against it.” – Bill Bernbach

 Talent is needed to execute great ideas properly.
 Hire the right marketing talent, then watch your ideas turn to magic.